 But before I fixed this meal, I gave Henry his dinner.
 We decided to try some meat this week, and it has been an epic fail.
 Tonight he ate a few bites of ham and then cried until I gave him a mixture of butternut squash, applesauce, and oatmeal.
 And who can blame him when your meal looks like this?

 Ew.
 I even tasted a bit of it tonight, and it was disgusting.
 So I decided then to just not worry about meat until Henry is old enough for table food.
 I am just not going to give him something that grosses me out.

-Anyway, we are not here to talk about gross stuff.
-Tonight’s salad was a recipe from Cooking . . . → Continue Reading: Dinner tonight: Salad with pork, pineapple, and a bunch of other yummy stuff
+Anyway, we are not here to talk . . . → Continue Reading: Dinner tonight: Salad with pork, pineapple, and a bunch of other yummy stuff

 See the little flower in a jar?
 Ryan picked that for me while I was making dinner.
 Aww.
 Apparently I could not focus my camera tonight, so please forgive the blurry pasta.